antonkratz/genome-research-edgeR-DESeq2/readme.md

-get the input data from the paper:
+Get the input data from the paper:

 ```
 wget http://genome.cshlp.org/content/suppl/2014/06/05/gr.164095.113.DC1/Supplemental_Table.S3.xlsx
 ```

-open the table with gnumeric 1.12.24.
+Open the table with gnumeric 1.12.24.

-export the first sheet as ASCII:
+Export the first sheet as ASCII:

 ```
 "Data -> Export Data -> Export as CSV file..."
 ```

-now I have the data in a file `Supplemental_Table.S3.csv`
+Now I have the data in a file `Supplemental_Table.S3.csv`

-dump the unnecessary columns, replace the comma with TAB:
+Dump the unnecessary columns, replace the comma with TAB:

 ```
 mv Supplemental_Table.S3.csv S3.csv